 - Do get a good night’s sleep before the exam.
 Adequate sleep is of utmost importance.

 - Don’t take any of the sections lightly.
 Scoring the desired band in each is important so don’t overlook practicing for each and every one.

 - Don’t waste time over whether British council / AEO have an easier or harder exam.
 They are all the same.
 The same rule applies to handwritten vs computer-based exam.
 Chose the portal and mode of exam according to your own ease.

 - Don’t feel burdened or register for the exam in a hurry.
 IELTS can be tricky, so give it when you are a 100% sure.

 To sum it all up, the exam is easier for those who prepare for it.
 Ideally, I feel one should give 2-3 weeks of dedicated time before they attempt it.
 Treat it like it is, just like any other exam.
 It is not bigger than you.
 For those that were not able to score the desired attempt in the first try, do not feel disheartened.
 Evaluate your weak points, practice harder and come back stronger.
 All the very best.

-(This post was originally written on 23 June 2017 for my blog.
-I would like to thank the writer, who chose to remain anonymous)
+(This post was written on 04 February 2017 for my website.
+I want to thank the writer for their contribution).